DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

 - And here is the plot.
 It's called a *scree plot*.
 ![](./Images/PropInertiaSim.png)
-- It's already obvious from the percentage values (90% , 10%) that a 1-d summary is likely to capture what we want to know about the pattern of of variation in the 2-d data.
-So we have accomplish our goal of going from higher-dimenional description (the data) to a low-dimenional summary.
+- It's already obvious from the percentage values (90% , 10%) that a 1-d summary is likely to capture what we want to know about the pattern of variation in the 2-d data.
+So we have accomplished our goal of going from higher-dimensional description (the data) to a low-dimenional summary.
 So the scree plot here adds little here.
 - But for real data that are noisy and lie in a higher dimensional space (say 10 or 20 dimensions), deciding on how many CA dimensions to use for the low-dimensional summary can be harder.
 - Here the scree plot can help.
 We look for the place on the *x* axis (the CA dimension number) where the percentage of inertia flattens out and keep the CA dimensions that lie to the left of it.
 We'll see an example in a minute.